 However, with that being said, attending a local woodworking class allows you to get to know like-minded people that have the same interests as you, which is already a bonus.

-The big bonus here is that real woodworking classes, not those taught in schools, usually always have a knowledgeable, dedicated, and excited teacher that is more than happy to share his or her knowledge and skills.
+The big bonus here is that real woodworking classes, not those taught in schools, usually have a knowledgeable, dedicated, and excited teacher who is more than happy to share his or her knowledge and skills.

-The fact of the matter is that these classes provide great stepping stones that bring you from one level of skill to the next, and the next, until you are a woodworking pro.
+The fact of the matter is that these classes provide great stepping stones that bring you from one level of skill to the next and the next until you are a woodworking pro.

 What is usually true for all sorts of things like woodworking and crafts, is that it helps to know the other people in that community, and yes, this goes for woodworking too.

-Moreover, being able to communicate with the other people in the woodworking community will allow you to learn new skills that you might have never learned otherwise.
+Moreover, communicating with other people in the woodworking community will allow you to learn new skills that you might have never learned otherwise.

-Simply put, it is always useful to know the other people who engage in woodworking, whether bigtime or small-time.
+Simply put, it is always useful to know the other people who engage in woodworking, whether big-time or small-time.
 It’s always more fun when you have other people with the same interests as you.

-If you have issues deciding what kind of projects you would like to make, go to a flea market, another woodworking shop (the sales floor), or even an antique shop too.
+If you have issues deciding what kind of projects you would like to make, go to a flea market, another woodworking shop (the sales floor), or even an antique shop.

 No, you don’t want to steal designs, but it never hurts to take a look at the competition, per se, and get an idea of what possibilities are out there for you.
 Just go out and take a look, get some ideas, and find what floats your boat the best.

 Woodworkers, real ones, usually don’t appreciate too much technology being thrown into the mix.
-However, that said, as a part of the new generation of woodworkers, it does make sense to take advantage of all technology and resources at your disposal, and yes, this includes YouTube.
+However, as a part of the new generation of woodworkers, it does make sense to take advantage of all technology and resources at your disposal, and yes, this includes YouTube.

 The fact of the matter is that YouTube is probably one of the best learning resources out there.